 Source: Mrs. Jessica

-Everyone loves a crisp new crayon, and this door celebrates all your students as vibrant colors in a Crayola pack.
+Everyone loves a crisp new crayon, and this door portrays all your students as vibrant colors in a Crayola pack.

-Personalized pirates made with paper plates are a perfect back-to-school craft to give this door a unique touch.
+Personalized pirates made with paper plates are a perfect back-to-school craft that gives this door a unique touch.